- Duration: 2 hours tour

 - Total walking distance: approx. 1 km

-Pärnu, the best known Estonian resort, is more than just a summer city.
-It is also a place for conferences, theatre performances and concerts.
-Besides being a resort, Pärnu is also a Hanseatic city, a harbour city and a university city.
+Pärnu, the best known Estonian resort, is much more than just a place for summer holidays.
+Pärnu is also a Hanseatic and university city.
+It has a busy schedule of conferences, performances and concerts.

-However, the sleepy rhythm of Pärnu changes completely when the flag of the Estonian summer capital starts flying high on the summer equinox – life on the beach, dozens of festivals, night clubs and the big party crowd that have moved here.
-People say that if you haven’t seen your friends for some time, you will see them all in summer in Pärnu.
+During the summer months, when the flag of the Estonian summer capital flies high on the beach, visitors experience bustling life on the beach, dozens of festivals and events, and music to cater for all tastes.
+Estonians say that if you haven’t seen your friends for a while, you will almost certainly meet them in Pärnu in summer.

-When there is snow and ice, the yachts on the bay are replaced by ice-yachts and some skaters.
+When there is snow and ice, yachts and surfers on the bay are replaced by iceboats, skaters and fishermen.

-Bus tour will be followed by a nice walk in Old Town.
-We carry on through Rüütli shopping street.
-The Red Tower is a former prison tower built in the 15th century on the southeast corner of the city wall.
-The Mary-Magdalena Guild is filled with different craft and art shops.
-There you can buy local handmade souvenirs and see how they are made.
+The bus tour will be followed by a walk in the Old Town, taking in Rüütli shopping street, the Red Tower, the town’s only surviving medieval tower (on the southeast corner of the city wall) and the Maarja-Magdaleena Guild.
+The Guild building is filled with art and craft workshops where you can buy local handmade souvenirs and witness their making process.